Follow TV Tropes

 • The dog that you can rescue from a bear trap early on in Resident Evil 4?
 None other than Hewie from sister Survival Horror game Haunting Ground.

 • The Dead or Alive and Ninja Gaiden series both take place in the same universe (owing to being developed by Tecmo/Team Ninja), complete with having characters originating in one becoming plot-integral in the other.
 Most notably (see the entry in Canon Welding for more examples), Ryu first crossed over to DOA and canonically won the second tournament, followed by Ayane playing a supporting role in the second Ninja Gaiden trilogy, with Kasumi making brief cameo appearances in Sigma 2 before becoming a playable character herself in 3: Razor's Edge.
 Of course, characters will change looks to match the art style of the respective games.
-Fellow Tecmo IP Fatal Frame is also in this shared universe due to Ayane's side story in Fatal Frame: Maiden of Black Water, and Nioh turned out to be a prequel to Ninja Gaiden, as an ancestor of Ryu named Jin Hayabusa appears in the lategame mission.
+Fellow Tecmo IP Fatal Frame is also in this shared universe due to Ayane's side story in Fatal Frame: Maiden of Black Water, and Nioh turned out to be a prequel to Ninja Gaiden, as an ancestor of Ryu named Jin Hayabusa appears in a lategame mission.

 • While Koei's Warriors Orochi was made to confirm that its series Dynasty Warriors and Samurai Warriors take place in the same universe, the second trailer of Warriors Orochi 3 more or less confirms that Koei's other games (Warriors: Legends of Troy and Bladestorm The Hundred Years War) also are part of this setting due to the presence of Achilles and Jeanne D'Arc.
-It also confirms that its business partner Tecmo's series Ninja Gaiden and Dead or Alive (see directly above) take place there due to the presence of Ryu Hayabusa, Ayane, Momiji and later Kasumi.
+It also confirms that its business partner Tecmo's series Ninja Gaiden and Dead or Alive (see directly above) take place there due to the presence of Ryu Hayabusa, Ayane, Momiji, and later Kasumi.
 Naotora Ii would later cross over to DOA, making an appearance in Dead or Alive 5 Last Round.

 • The Ultima series features references to the Wing Commander series.
 In Ultima I there were spaceships that in Ultima VII: The Black Gate was explained to be the spaceship of the Kilrathi.

-• Origin seemed to be trying to establish this in all of their mid-90s games- in addition to the connections between Wing Commander and Ultima, the manual for Wing Commander Arena has, among other things, an advertisement for a No Remorse movie.
+• Origin seemed to be trying to establish this in all of their mid-90s games — in addition to the connections between Wing Commander and Ultima, the manual for Wing Commander Arena has, among other things, an advertisement for a No Remorse movie.

 • The United Galaxy Space Force, UGSF Series for short, links 30 Namco games such as Galaxian, Galaga, Bosconian, and Dig Dug into the same universe, even having a clear timeline.